top of page

 But here’s the truth: Your child doesn’t need you to absorb their pain.
 They need you to witness it without judgment.

-But learning how to hold space without taking on their emotions is one of the most powerful things you can do as a parent.
+This process is known as holding space.
+It’s a skill and a gift, and it can be challenging—especially when their feelings trigger your own emotions.
+However, learning how to hold space without taking on their emotions is one of the most powerful things you can do as a parent.

 What Does It Mean to “Hold Space”?